 Students living in residence halls pay a semesterly residence hall activity fee of $15, as established by the Residence Hall Association and the Office of Residential Life.
 This fee is billed directly to student accounts in the Business Office.
 The residence hall activity monies are used to fund Hall Council and Residential Life Staff programs throughout the year.
 These programs are designed to provide intentional social and educational opportunities for students living in the residence halls.

 All students who live in University residence halls are required to board in the Bertholf Commons.
-There are three meal plan options available:
+Several meal plan options are available.

+More detailed information is available here.
 Meal tickets are nontransferable as board charges are based on some expected absenteeism.
 All meal plan changes must be submitted in writing by the student.
-For Fall 2012, all changes must be made by August 30, 2012 by 4:00 PM.
-For Spring 2013, all changes must be made by December 7, 2012 by 4:00 PM for Fall residents and by January 9, 2013 for new Spring residents.
+For Fall 2009, all changes must be made by August 26, 2009 by 4:00 PM.
+For Spring 2010, all changes must be made by December 10, 2009 by 4:00 PM for Fall residents and by January 6, 2010 for new Spring residents.

 Students with uncommon severe food allergies or who practice specific religious preparation (i.e. Kosher or Halal practices) may apply for a waiver from the meal plan.
 Documentation may be required to support the written request, as well as consultation with Dining Services and Health Services staff.
 Vegetarian, vegan, and other health conscious practices can be supported through the board plan and are not eligible for a waiver.